jwu142/Capstone-Project-2019/paper.md

 ## **RECOMMENDATIONS**

-Going forward, if we were to continue our study of the wildfire&#39;s dataset, there are some additional steps we can going deeper.
+Here are a few tips for future consideration and research about wildfires based on this dataset.

-With the increase of global climate, wildfire will be more frequency in the next decades if people who do not pay attentions to manage forest.
-This dataset is well documented however, if there more detail needs to be added in future.
-The wildfire can be classified more specifically as a brush fire, desert fire, forest fire, grass fire, hill fire, peat fire, vegetation fire, or veld fire based on
+With the increase of global climate, wildfires will be more frequent in the next few decades.
+This dataset is well documented; however, there should be more detail added in the future.
+The wildfire can be classified more specifically as a brush fire, desert fire, forest fire, grass fire, hill fire, peat fire, vegetation fire, or veld fire.

-The datasets can be further improved in the future.
-And
+The wildfire dataset for Puerto Rico and Hawaii need to improve in the future because most of the causes of wildfires in these two areas are defined as “Missing/Undefined”.

+As the result from previous analysis, the lighting caused wildfires are hard to control and put out.
+Future research projects can combine other subjects such as meteorology to predict lightning.
+The lightning data should be considered and applied.

+And also, in future research, we can focus more on the temperature, because in our previous study, we only analyze the relationship between month and wildfire records.
+I think the temperature is more accurately compared to month because the country is large, and different states will have a different temperature during the same month.

+Government plays an essential role in wildfires.
+We could do more research about the wildfire policy in each state.
+From the previous results, some similar and nearby states have a different situation.
+One example is South Carolina, which has a lot of small-size wildfires.
+However, the neighboring states, such as Georgia and North Carolina, did not suffer too many wildfires in the past 24-years.

+Using a machine learning approach to analyze the wildfire data to predict the causes of wildfires.

 ## **CONCLUSION**